igniterealtime/openfire-irmaserver-plugin/README.md

 * Embeds [irmago](https://github.com/privacybydesign/irmago) the IRMA server, client, and tooling component
 * Exposes irmago web services from openfire using a reverse proxy.
 Endpoint by default is https://your_server:7443/irmaproxy
-* Provides an Admin UI to configure irmago settings
+* Provides an Admin UI in Openfire to configure irmago settings
+* Provides a demo web page to test your setup.
+Go to  https://your_server:7443/irmaproxy
 * Controls the irmago binary process, starting and stopping the Linux/Windows image.

 ## How to use